- Personal Injury Lawyer

 Sometimes the statute of limitations is suspended or “tolled” for a period of time, and then begins to run again.
 For example, tolling may happen when the defendant is a minor, is out of the state or in prison, or is insane.
 When the reason for the tolling ends (like if the minor turns 18, or the defendant returns to California or gets out of prison, or the defendant is no longer insane), the statute of limitations begins to run again.

 However, this analysis assumes that the injured party is aware of the actual injury.
 There are some situations where the victim isn’t aware of the actual injury for a period of time.
 In that instance, it would be unfair to them to start the ticking clock when they are not even aware that they have a claim in the first place.
 Remember, an essential component to whether one has a claim is damages, i.e. injury.
 Therefore, the time period within which a party actually discovers the damages plays an important role and may extend the statute of limitations significantly.
-Learn more about your situation to to find out if you have a personal injury claim.
+Learn more about your situation with our personal injury resources to to find out if you have a claim.
+Also, be sure to consult an experienced personal injury lawyer.

 The concept of discovery of harm rule is fairly straight forward.
 This doesn’t change the statute of limitations in that you can always file your lawsuit within the time allowed, but that statute of limitations only applies after you learn that you have been injured or hurt in some way.
 The following types of cases below express how the rule is applied to some hypothetical personal injuries.